lucas-varela/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/README.md

 !> **PLEASE NOTE:** This page is still in-progress; **Steps #1 and #4–18** are _incomplete_ and **COMING SOON**.

-01. Create site:
+01. Creating a site:
     - Overview of [Building a Site using Bodiless](./BuildingOverview):
-      - Create and initialize a new site repository as described in the documentation for [Getting Started](/About/GettingStarted).
+      - Create and initialize a new site repository as described in the [Getting Started](/About/GettingStarted) section.
       - Provide overview of monorepo structure.
       - [Bodiless Starter Components](./ComponentsStarterKit)

-01. Define Typography for the site:
+01. Defining Typography for the site:
     This step will define and implement basic elements of the design system (typography, spacing, colors).
     01. Before starting, it is best to have a clear understanding of [Using Tailwind with